Zach Witkoff: Personal life

-In 2022, Witkoff married actress Sophi Knight at a ceremony at Mar-a-Lago, attended by Donald Trump and Ron DeSantis.
+In 2022, Witkoff married model Sophi Knight at a ceremony at Mar-a-Lago, attended by Donald Trump and Ron DeSantis.
 They have a son, Don James Witkoff.
+Also in 2022, Zach Witkoff was arrested and charged with felony cocaine possession, and misdemeanor disorderly conduct and resisting arrest after his father Steve Witkoff was denied entry to E11EVEN nightclub in Miami.
 In October 2025, Witkoff was the host of a fundraiser for U.S. Senate candidate Nate Morris in Kentucky alongside Vivek Ramaswamy.